houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 1, we dive into some code to demonstrate the usefulness of backreferences.
 We then conceptually analyse the way they work to abduct that they rely on memory.
 A fortiori, we can abduct that JavaScript regular expressions rely on memory.

 In section 2, we explore the theory behind regular expressions to understand why they must have finite states.
-In particular, we show how regular expressions act as syntactic sugar for a class of languages called 'regular languages'.
-We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines (without memory) called Deterministic Finite Automata (DFA).
+In particular, we show how regular expressions act as syntactic sugar for a class of languages called regular languages.
+We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines (without memory) called deterministic finite automata (DFA).

 In section 3, we cash out the underlying tension between theoretical and JavaScript regular expressions as an issue of *language recognition*.
 We take a look at Chomsky's hierarchy.
 The latter hints at how different classes of languages are recognised by different classes of machines.
 This gives us a way to cash out the aforementioned tension by talking about the different levels in the hierarchy.